 (8) Application for a significant permit modification.
 The owner or operator of a source that satisfies the requirements for a significant permit modification as set forth in rule 567—22.113(455B) shall submit to the department an application for a significant permit modification as specified in rule 567—22.113(455B) within three months after the commencing operation of the changed source.
 However, if the existing Title V permit would prohibit such construction or change in operation, the owner or operator shall not commence operation of the changed source until the department issues a revised Title V permit that allows the change.

-(9) Application for an acid rain permit.
-The owner or operator of a source subject to the acid rain program, as set forth in rules 567—22.120(455B) through 567—22.148(455B), shall submit an application for an initial Phase II acid rain permit by January 1, 1996 (for sulfur dioxide), or by January 1, 1998 (for nitrogen oxides).

 b.
 Complete application.
 To be deemed complete, an application must provide all information required pursuant to subrule 22.105(2), except that applications for permit revision need supply such information only if it is related to the proposed change.

 22.105(2) Standard application form and required information.
-To apply for a Title V permit, applicants shall, until December 31, 2022, complete the standard permit application form available only from the department and supply all information required by the filing instructions found on that form.
-Alternatively, an owner or operator may submit a complete and timely application through the electronic submittal format specified by the department.

-On or after January 1, 2023, the standard application form shall be submitted in the electronic format specified by the department, if electronic submittal is provided.
+To apply for a Title V permit, the standard application form shall be submitted in the electronic format specified by the department, if electronic submittal is provided.

 The information submitted must be sufficient to evaluate the source and its application and to determine all applicable requirements and to evaluate the fee amount required by rule 567—30.4(455B).
 If a source is not a major source and is applying for a Title V operating permit solely because of a requirement imposed by paragraphs 22.101(1)“c” and “d,” then the information provided in the operating permit application may cover only the emissions units that trigger Title V applicability.
 The applicant shall submit the information called for by the application form for each emissions unit to be permitted, except for activities which are insignificant according to the provisions of rule 567—22.103(455B).
 The applicant shall provide a list of all insignificant activities and specify the basis for the determination of insignificance for each activity.